meri-c/my_code_exampl/README.md

 we decided to combine each part of tracking info in one shared app.

 ### The realization:
-main.model.Inventory project has all the information about the equipment, users and people, who is responsible for that.
+main.model.Inventory project has all the information about the equipment, users and people, who are responsible for that.

 There is a qr-code on each item so every logged in user in app (android, java) can see the information: what is it, who is the owner, in which room it should be.